Preorder Move Slow & Make Things, and enjoy a collection of thoughtful bonus content created just for you!

 darn knit anyway in Stillwater, MN | miss mustard seed

-I tried to turn the day trip into a mini-teeny-tiny-creative retreat and listened to the audiobook The Practice and a couple of podcasts on the drive.
+I tried to turn the day trip into a mini-teeny-tiny-creative retreat and listened to the audiobook and a couple of podcasts on the drive.
 I hadn’t had the planning and creative business enrichment time I hoped for during my break, but this gave me some things to think about for when I do have the time to plan and ponder.

 Once I parked, I made a beeline to Black Letter Books, a delightful used book store with an impressive art and design selection.
 Art books are a particular favorite of the owners, so keeps that section well stocked.
 I sat on the floor, picking books off the shelf one at a time to thumb through them and either put them back or add them to my stack.
 I love finding books of artists I’ve never heard of or ones of my favorite artists that I don’t already have.
 I did take pictures of my bookshelves before I left so I wouldn’t buy a book I own!
 When you have a growing collection of books, it’s easy to do!